Electrostatics/electrostatics.github.io/docs/apbs-faq.md

 </div>

-<a href="javascript:ReverseDisplay('How do I model the inhomogeneous environment of a membrane?')">How do I model the inhomogeneous environment of a membrane?</a>
+<a id="model inhomogeneous membrane"href="javascript:ReverseDisplay('How do I model the inhomogeneous environment of a membrane?')">How do I model the inhomogeneous environment of a membrane?</a>

 <div id="How do I model the inhomogeneous environment of a membrane?" style="display:none;">